blakekrpec/PyPeekr/README.md

 - Next:
     - CPU Core temp endpoint in windows client will vary depending on number of cores (25 on my machine).
 Need to think of a way to automate this.
+        - Easiest thing to do would be to fix LHwM so that the avg temp endpoint is 0, how it is for load.
     - Add a release to my fork of LibreHardwareMonitor.
     - Open a PR for LibreHardwareMonitor to merge in the fix for adding individual endpoints.
     - Add toggle for CPU and GPU for user to select brand.